dickyw71/Jean-Wheatley-tributes/tribute.md

 ~~It was a privilege to give help whenever you needed it.~~

-A concientous friend and a willing voluntier, giving your time
+A conscientious friend and a willing volunteer, giving your time freely.

 ## Grandchild